Bitcoin-Enhanced Proof-of-Stake Security: Possibilities and Impossibilities: Optimal safety

 If a client observes a checkpoint $h_i$ with epoch $e$ on its Bitcoin chain at slot $r$, yet does not see by slot $r+\Delta$ all the block data of $L_i$ and the respective validator signatures finalizing these blocks, then blocks on chain $L_i$ are deemed to be \emph{unavailable} and \emph{not finalized} in the client's view.

 Suppose $\client$ has gone through the sequence of checkpoints until $h_j$ for some $j \in [m]$, and obtained the chain $L$ ending at some block $B$ from epoch $e$ as the latest checkpointed chain based on the blocktree $\mathcal{T}$ and $h_1 \ldots, h_j$.
 Define $\tilde{e}=e+1$ if $B$ is the last block of its epoch; and $\tilde{e}=e$ otherwise.
 The checkpoint $h_{j+1}$ is said to be \emph{valid} (with respect to its prefix) if $h_{j+1}$ contains $\tilde{e}$ as its epoch, and over $2n/3$ signatures on its block hash by the active validators of $\tilde{e}$ (Alg.~\ref{alg.bitcoin.checkpointing}, Line~\ref{line:isvalid}). \begin{enumerate} \item (Alg.~\ref{alg.bitcoin.checkpointing}, Line~\ref{line:btc1}) If (i) $h_{j+1}$ is valid, (ii) every block in $L_{j+1}$ is available and finalized in $\client$'s view by the active validators of their respective epochs, (iii) the block $B_{j+1}$ is from epoch $\tilde{e}$, and (iv) $L \preceq L_{j+1}$, then $\client$ sets $L_{j+1}$ as the checkpointed chain. \item \textbf{Emergency Break:} (Alg.~\ref{alg.bitcoin.checkpointing}, Line~\ref{line:btc2}, Figure~\ref{fig:stalling}) If (i) $h_{j+1}$ is valid, and (ii) a block in $L_{j+1}$ is either unavailable or not finalized by its respective active validators in $\client$'s view, then $\client$ stops going through the sequence $h_j$, $j \in [m]$, and outputs $L$ as its final checkpointed chain\footnote{The client $\client$ knows the active validator set for all epochs $e \leq \tilde{e}$.
 Every block in its checkpointed chain $L$ is available in $\client$'s view.
 If $B$ is the last block of epoch $e$, $\client$ can infer the active validator set of epoch $e+1$ from $L$.}.
 This premature stalling of the fork-choice rule is necessary to prevent the data availability attack described by Figure~\ref{fig:stalling}. \item If both of the cases above fail, $\client$ skips $h_{j+1}$ and moves to $h_{j+2}$ and its preimage block as the next candidate. \end{enumerate} Unless case (2) happens, $\client$ sifts through $h_j$, $j \in [m]$, and subsequently outputs the checkpointed chain $\aux^{\client}_r$.
 If (2) happens, $\client$ outputs $L$ as both the checkpointed chain $\aux^{\client}_r$ and the canonical \pos chain $\poschain^{\client}_r$.
-Moreover, after waiting for a period of $2\Delta$, $\client$ sends a checkpoint transaction to \btc for the block at the tip of $\poschain^{\client}_r$ to enforce slashable safety (\cf proof of Theorem~\ref{thm:btc-only-slashable-safety}).
 However, if $\client$ had previously outputted finalized blocks extending $\aux^{\client}_r$ in its canonical \pos chain, it does not roll back these blocks and freezes its old chain.
+Moreover, if (2) happens, after waiting for a period of $2\Delta$, $\client$ sends checkpoint transactions to \btc for \emph{all} the blocks extending the last checkpointed block on its $\poschain^{\client}_r$ to enforce slashable safety (\cf proof of Theorem~\ref{thm:btc-only-slashable-safety}).
+If the block at the tip of $\poschain^{\client}_r$ is already checkpointed, as in the case of a bootstrapping late-coming client, then there is no need to send any more checkpoint transactions.
+Although an online client might have to send checkpoints for all the blocks on $\poschain^{\client}_r$ from the last epoch, this event happens only when the adversary controls over $2/3$ of the validators and can post an unavailable checkpoint.